 Students enrolled in the Families and the Law Clinic or the General Practice Clinic for 6 credits are expected to spend approximately 20 hours per week on clinic-related activity (including the clinic seminar).
 Students participating in the Consumer Protection Project may choose to enroll for four, five, or six credits and should expect to commit between 14 to 20 hours per week to the project.
-Evening students enrolled in Advocacy for the Elderly may choose to enroll from four to six credits and also have varying time commitments depending upon the number of credits selected.
+Evening students enrolled in Veterans Advocacy and Estate Planning Clinic may choose to enroll from four to six credits and also have varying time commitments depending upon the number of credits selected.

 However, the demands of our cases do not always align in predictable weekly segments, and as a result, there may be weeks when cases require students to devote more time to clinic work.
 We understand that our students have other obligations and work with them to manage their time.

 13. Does clinic participation count toward pro bono hours?